Structurally Different Neural Network Blocks for the Segmentation of Atrial and Aortic Perivascular Adipose Tissue in Multi-centre CT Angiography Scans: Methodology

-Although we believe that LegoNet as a concept is agnostic to the block type, we demonstrate the idea on three versions with the difference being in the blocks chosen for the model construction, as listed in Table~\ref{tab:configurations} in Supplementary Materials.
-The second version is depicted in Figure~\ref{fig:model} with Swin and SE blocks alternating with each other.
-The other versions are structured in a similar manner, with SE and UX for the first version and Swin and UX for the second.
+Although we believe that \emph{LegoNet} as a concept is agnostic to the block type, we demonstrate the idea in three distinct versions, each differing in the block types used for model construction, as listed in Table~\ref{tab:configurations}.
+Figure~\ref{fig:model} illustrates the second version, alternating between Swin and SE blocks.
+The other versions follow the same structural framework, with SE and UX blocks in the first version and Swin and UX blocks in the third.